 Type of Support

 Support can come in the form of compression or encapsulation.
-Compression bras are usually a simpler squish style and work best for runners with C-cup or smaller chests.
+Compression bras usually have a simpler squish style and work best for runners with C-cup or smaller chests.
 Our testers found that Athleta’s Ultimate Bra provided excellent compression support for various breast sizes with their two different sizes.

 There are downsides to each: Compression-only bras may not work for larger-breasted folks, and encapsulation bras may not work well for everyone, depending on the size and shape of the bust.
+Encapsulation bras also emphasize the chest visually — not quite circa 1990 Madonna-esque, but you get the idea.

 Best Sports Bra for Running - running on Pikes Peak